RavEngine/RavEngine/deps/physx/physx/README.md

 Welcome to the NVIDIA PhysX SDK source code repository.

-The NVIDIA PhysX SDK is a scalable multi-platform physics solution supporting a wide range of devices, from smartphones to high-end multicore CPUs and GPUs.
-PhysX is already integrated into some of the most popular game engines, including Unreal Engine, and Unity3D.
-[PhysX SDK on developer.nvidia.com](https://developer.nvidia.com/physx-sdk).
+The NVIDIA PhysX SDK is a scalable multi-platform physics solution for CPUs and GPUs.
+See [PhysX SDK on developer.nvidia.com](https://developer.nvidia.com/physx-sdk).

-Please see [Release Notes](./CHANGELOG.md) for updates pertaining to the latest version.
+The [Release Notes](./CHANGELOG.md) contain updates pertaining to the latest version.

 ## User Guide and API Documentation